Sławomir Petelicki: Biography

-Sławomir Petelicki was born September 13, 1946 in Warsaw.
-In 1969 he graduated from the Law Faculty of the Warsaw University.
+Sławomir Petelicki was born on September 13, 1946, in Warsaw.
+In 1969, he graduated from the Law Faculty of the Warsaw University.
 The same year he joined the I Department (Intelligence) Ministry of Internal Affairs of People's Republic of Poland and, until 1990, he served at various posts in the intelligence service.
 On various posts in Polish embassies abroad he was responsible for counter-intelligence.
 Since 1973 a military advisor at the Polish consulate in New York.
 Upon his return to Poland he continued his service in the economical intelligence.
 After a brief stay in Sweden between 1983 and 1987, where he served as the head of the Polish intelligence in the embassy in Stockholm, he returned to Poland where he was assigned to the Ministry of Foreign Affairs as the commanding officer of all the security services guarding Polish embassies and consulates.

 Apart from his intelligence service, Petelicki was also an active member of special forces.
 He gained extensive experience in reconnaissance and diversion.
 Very little is known of the missions he was part of, apart from the missions to North Vietnam in 1971 and to China the following year.

-In 1990 Petelicki was assigned to a newly formed, then top secret JW 2305 special forces.
+In 1990, Petelicki was assigned to a newly formed, then top secret JW 2305 special forces.
 Initially consisting only of himself, the unit was soon expanded to become GROM.
 For the first several years the unit remained completely secret.
 It was first reported to the press in 1992 and became known to the public in 1994, after their first major military operation in Haiti.
 Dismissed on December 19, 1995, Petelicki remained unassigned.

 Between May 14 and June 13 of 1996, Petelicki was the deputy Prime Minister for fighting organized crime.
-On December 7, 1997 he was again assigned as the commanding officer of the GROM unit.
+On December 7, 1997, he was again assigned as the commanding officer of the GROM unit.
 On August 15, 1998, the Day of the Polish Army, he was promoted by president Aleksander Kwaśniewski to the rank of brigadier general.
-On September 17, 1999 he finally gave up the command of GROM and retired.
+On September 17, 1999, he finally gave up the command of GROM and retired.
 Thereafter, he headed the Foundation of Former GROM Soldiers, which helps veterans to meld into society.

-In his later years he openly criticized the Polish Government and condemned Polish president Bronisław Komorowski.
+In his later years, he openly criticized the Polish Government and condemned Polish president Bronisław Komorowski.
 He was considered a hero by various right-wing groups because of similarities in their beliefs.
 He also accused Polish premier Donald Tusk of high treason.